Carter Hartwig

-Carter D. Hartwig (born February 27, 1956 in Culver City, California) is a former American football cornerback and safety in the National Football League.
+Carter D. Hartwig (born February 27, 1956) is an American former professional football player who was a cornerback and safety for the Houston Oilers of the National Football League (NFL).
+He played college football for the USC Trojans.

-Early years
+Early life

 Hartwig played high school football at Central High School in Fresno, California.
-He then played college football for the USC Trojans.
+He then played college football for the USC Trojans, where he was part of the 1976 Trojan team and the 1978 Trojan team that both earned a share from some national selectors as the National Champion under head coach John Robinson.

+Hartwig played in the Hula Bowl and Senior Bowl collegiate all-star games after his senior year.
+He was future Houston Oilers Head Coach Jeff Fisher's roommate at USC.

+Personal life

+He married Carolyn Eaton and they had one son.

 Professional career

-Hartwig was an 8th round pick (214th overall) by the Houston Oilers in the 1979 NFL Draft.
+Hartwig was an 8th round pick (214th overall) by the Houston Oilers in the 1979 NFL draft.
 He played for the Oilers from 1979 to 1984.

+After Football

+Hartwig ran a business in Arizona and has since retired.